 3 - the intended number of legs planned for Titanic's return voyage (New York to Plymouth to Cherbourg to Southampton).

-As she set off on her maiden voyage, some interior work was still to be completed.
+As she set sail on her maiden voyage, some interior work was still to be completed.
 For example, some areas of the ship were without heating, whilst others were too hot.
 A team of nine Harland & Wolff employees, including the ship's designer, Thomas Andrews, sailed as members of a guarantee group, tasked with ensuring any problems were attended to.
 All died in the sinking.

 © 2011 - Dave Fowler, History in Numbers.
 All third party trademarks are hereby acknowledged.